KSPModdingLibs/KSPCommunityFixes/README.md

 #### Bugfixes

 - **RefundingOnRecovery** [KSP 1.11.0 - 1.12.3]<br/>Vessel recovery funds properly account for modules implementing IPartCostModifier.
 This bug affect stock fairings, cargo parts and many modules from various mods (part switchers and procedural parts mods, USI, Kerbalism, Tweakscale, etc).
-- **DockingPortDrift** [KSP 1.12.2]<br/>Prevent part position drift of vessels having docking ports, as long as the "Rotation locked" advanced tweakables PAW option is enabled (it is by default).
-Credit to [JPLRepo for the fix](https://forum.kerbalspaceprogram.com/index.php?/topic/204248-*).
 - **ModuleIndexingMismatch** [KSP 1.8.0 - 1.12.3]<br/>Prevent modules persisted state from being lost in existing saves/ships following a mod installation/uninstallation/update.
 Note that this won't handle all cases, but it massively reduce occurences of that issue.
 - **StockAlarmCustomFormatterDate** [KSP 1.12.0 - 1.12.3]<br/>Make the stock alarm respect the day/year length defined by mods like Kronometer.
 Fix the underlying AppUIMemberDateTime UI widget API to use the mod-provided IDateTimeFormatter if present.
 - **KerbalInventoryPersistence** [KSP 1.12.2 - 1.12.3]<br/>Fix the whole kerbal inventory persistence system being inactive in KSP 1.12.2+.
 This cause multiple issues, like being able to bypass kerbal inventories mass/volume limits, and various cargo part duplication / disappearance issues when EVAing / boarding.